Cricket South Africa wishes to appoint a Director of Cricket

 Successful candidate would be expected to spend the time required by the HP Programme, at the CSA Powerade Center of Excellence, LC de Villiers Sports Grounds, HPC, Burnett Street, Hatfield, Pretoria, in the execution of his duties, although he/she will not be obliged to move to Pretoria.

 Qualifying candidates can apply to firstname.lastname@example.org with a comprehensive CV, copy of SA ID, copies of qualifications and at least two contactable references.
 All applications will be treated in strict confidence.

 Short listed candidates will undergo interviews and possible additional assessments.
 In making the final selection, consideration will be given to the Employment Equity objectives of Cricket South Africa (NPC).
 A performance agreement shall be entered into with the successful applicant.
 CSA reserves the right not to make an appointment.

+The closing date for all applications is 31 October 2019.
 Only shortlisted candidates will be contacted.
 Should you not receive a response to your application within 14 days after the closing date, please consider it as being unsuccessful.